-All other borrowing cost is recognised in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognised in profit or loss in the period in which they are incurred.

-4.20 Related parties
+5.20 Related parties

-For the purpose of these consolidated financial statements, parties are considered to be related to the Group if a consolidated company has the ability, directly or indirectly, to control the party or exercise significant influence over the party in making financial and operating decisions, or vice versa, or when the Group and the party are subject to common control or common significant influence.
+For the purpose of these consolidated financial statements, parties are considered to be related to the Group if a consolidated company has the ability, directly or indirectly, to control the party or exercise significant influence over the party in making financial and operating decisions, or vice versa, or when the Group and the party are subject to common control.
 Related parties may be individuals or other entities.
-Related parties include key management personnel having authority and responsibility over the entity, directly and indirectly, which comprise of the Management Board and Supervisory Board members.
+Related parties include key management personnel and close members of those persons' family having authority and responsibility over the entity, directly and indirectly, which comprise of the Management Board and Supervisory Board members.

-4.21 Operating segments
+5.21 Operating segments